Visit Relativity Learning to explore additional learning opportunities for this topic.

 The final step would be to export the document information and either create a saved search to exclude the documents or to reprocess the documents.

-When these fields change, it sends an event.
-Those events can be searched in near real time without having to build an index.
+Those events can be searched within a few minutes without having to build an index.
 For more information on coding fields, see Resources .

-If an automatic update fails to index, the index will change to a new status, Completed, Eventing active with errors.
+If an automatic update fails to index, the index will change to the status, Completed, Eventing active with errors.
 When eventing is active with errors, the respective documents will display in the Errored Documents modal when you click the Show Document Errors link.
 Click the Retry Errors button to start fixing the issue.
+Additionally, a banner will appear on the Documents list page if one or more message-level coding decisions were not indexed.
+Navigate to the index details page to retry the documents.
 For more information, see Retry errors.

 After you build the index, you can now search it from the Documents tab in two ways: